-Become a member of CEF by downloading and completing the 2013-membership-packet (Word).
+Become a member of CEF by downloading and completing the 2016 Membership Packet (PDF)

-For more information about joining CEF, please contact Broderick Johnson at email@example.com
+For more information about joining CEF, please contact Alex Hoffberg at Hoffberg@cef.org

-At least weekly, CEF produces e-mail alerts on budget and appropriations issues that go to members only.
-Alerts contain current updates on Administration and Congressional action, suggested field action, concise message statements, model letters, funding charts, and meeting notices.
-In addition, CEF offers members access to its listserv where members exchange legislative insights and late breaking news.
-CEF also keeps members current on legislative issues that affect them, such as lobby reform.
+At least weekly, CEF produces e-mail updates and alerts on budget and appropriations issues and information on the broad range of education policy that go to members only.
+Alerts contain updates and analyses on Administration and Congressional actions, suggested field action, concise message statements, model letters, funding charts, and meeting notices.
+In addition, CEF offers members access to its Hill Teams listserv where members exchange legislative insights and late breaking news.
+CEF also keeps members current on legislative issues that affect them, such as lobbying reform.

 CEF membership is like having your own funding experts on staff.
 Our highly skilled staff concentrates exclusively on budget and appropriations issues for education.
 This gives our member organizations access to timely accurate information and effective funding strategies with a relatively low investment of their own staff time.